georginatorbet/georginatorbet.github.io/_posts/2014-08-08-is google making us stupid.md

-﻿---
+---
 layout: post
 title: "Is Google Making Us Stpuid?"
 date: 2014-08-08
 ---
 Is Google making us stupid?
-This topic has been hotly de- bated among psychologists, computer scientists, concerned parents, and teachers since ﬁrst popularized by a 2008 ar- ticle in  The Atlantic.
+This topic has been hotly de- bated among psychologists, computer scientists, concerned parents, and teachers since ?rst popularized by a 2008 ar- ticle in  The Atlantic.
 Particularly popular among the tab- loid press, worries over how computer technology and the internet are changing our minds and brains have given rise to some breathtaking headlines, most notably in The Daily
-Mail: "Modern technology is changing the way our brains work, says neuroscientist"; "Facebook and internet ‘can re- wire your brain and shorten attention span’"; "Internet ‘re- wires our brains’ and makes teenagers vulnerable to mental illness"; "Too much internet use ‘can damage teenagers’ brains’."
+Mail: "Modern technology is changing the way our brains work, says neuroscientist"; "Facebook and internet can re- wire your brain and shorten attention span"; "Internet re- wires our brains and makes teenagers vulnerable to mental illness"; "Too much internet use can damage teenagers' brains."
 Scary stuff indeed.
-A more scientiﬁcally robust attempt to quantify this effect is provided by a recent study by Sparrow et al. They have attempted to demonstrate empirically how the “Google Ef- fect” could impact on memory, using a series of experiments comparing subjects’ memories for facts when they believed the information had been recorded on a computer vs. when they believed it had not.
+A more scienti?cally robust attempt to quantify this effect is provided by a recent study by Sparrow et al. They have attempted to demonstrate empirically how the "Google Ef- fect" could impact on memory, using a series of experiments comparing subjects� memories for facts when they believed the information had been recorded on a computer vs. when they believed it had not.
 The authors found strong effects showing that people remembered less when they believed